MicrosoftDocs/architecture-center/docs/ai-ml/openai/architecture/log-monitor-azure-openai-content.md

-This solution provides comprehensive logging and monitoring and enhanced security for enterprise deployments of the Azure OpenAI Service API.
+This solution provides comprehensive logging and monitoring and enhanced security for organization deployments of the Azure OpenAI Service API.
 The solution enables advanced logging capabilities for tracking API usage and performance.
 It also employs robust security measures to help protect sensitive data and prevent malicious activity.

 ## Architecture